runforrestrun/learning-oop-in-php/notes/natural-course-of-refactoring.md

 * you have implemented many times similar algorithm
 * your requirements state that something may be done in a variety of ways (for example you have to support different file formats, data formats, protocols, third party systems etc.)
 * after you more understand the bigger picture, you can recognize better a nature of object interactions and patterns emerge

+It is very handy to know what kind you may be looking for:

+- data are built in many steps (Builder)
+- you domain object has its lifecycle and you can define some sort of state machine (State)
+- you need some form of caching data (Flyweight)
+- you need to flexibly enhance some behaviour (Decorator)
+- you want to hide the real object for some reasons (Proxy)
+- you have different variations on the same algorithm (Strategy)
+- and so on…

 3. Introduce Flexibility - Introduce design patterns